 GNMT (Glycine N-Methyltransferase) is a Protein Coding gene.
 Diseases associated with GNMT include Glycine N-Methyltransferase Deficiency and Hypermethioninemia.
-Among its related pathways are Glyoxylate metabolism and glycine degradation and Viral mRNA Translation.
+Among its related pathways are Metabolism and Viral mRNA Translation.
 GO annotations related to this gene include methyltransferase activity and folic acid binding.

 UniProtKB/Swiss-Prot for GNMT Gene

 Catalyzes the methylation of glycine by using S-adenosylmethionine (AdoMet) to form N-methylglycine (sarcosine) with the concomitant production of S-adenosylhomocysteine (AdoHcy).
 Possible crucial role in the regulation of tissue concentration of AdoMet and of metabolism of methionine.